zhangzhics/CITS5503_Sem2/Labs/Lab9AWSRekognition.md

 "L'amor che move il sole e l'altre stelle."
 [Quote from "Divine Comedy" - Dante Alighieri]

-### Analyze sentiment
+### Analyse sentiment

 Sentiment analysis (or opinion mining) uses NLP to determine whether data is positive, negative or neutral.
 Sentiment analysis is often performed on textual data to help businesses monitor brand and product sentiment in customer feedback, and understand customer needs.

-Use boto3 and AWS comprehend to create a python script for sentiment analysis and apply the previous 4 texts to test the script.
+Use boto3 and AWS Comprehend to create a Python script for sentiment analysis and apply the previous 4 texts to test the script.

 ### Detect entities

-Use boto3 and AWS comprehend to create a python script for entities detection and apply the previous 4 texts to test the script.
+Use boto3 and AWS Comprehend to create a Python script for entities detection and apply the previous 4 texts to test the script.

 Answer this question: describe what entities are in your own words.

 ### Detect keyphrases

-Use boto3 and AWS comprehend to create a python script for keyphrases detection and apply the previous 4 texts to test the script.
+Use boto3 and AWS Comprehend to create a Python script for keyphrases detection and apply the previous 4 texts to test the script.

-Answer this question: describe what keyphrases are in your own words.
+Answer this question: Describe what keyphrases are in your own words.

 ### Detect syntaxes

-Use boto3 and AWS Comprehend to create a python script for syntax detection and apply the previous 4 texts to test the script.
+Use boto3 and AWS Comprehend to create a Python script for syntax detection and apply the previous 4 texts to test the script.

 Answer this question: describe what syntaxes are in your own words.